SalomonSmeke/gitBarf/README.md

 ###cleanup in aisle 5!

-##blehhhhhh goes gitBarf. it spits out the history of a git repo into itself.
+##blehhhhhh goes gitBarf. it spits out the historical contents of a git repo into itself.

 Example:
 A repo: *foo.git* has two commits. hashes: